explorer436/explorer-git-repo/my-vim-notes/FileExplorer_Netrw.md

 The file explorer is just another Vim buffer, so you can navigate up and down with k and j keys, or jump to the bottom with G, etc. If it is a large file listing, you may be quicker finding your target by searching for it.

-There are a handful of useful commands for opening the file explorer - either in the current window or a split, focussing on the project root, or the directory of the most recent file edited.
+There are a handful of useful commands for opening the file explorer - either in the current window or a split, focusing on the project root, or the directory of the most recent file edited.
 This table summarizes: lazy 	mnemonic 	open file explorer
 :e. 	:edit . 	at current working directory
 :sp. 	:split . 	in split at current working directory